oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 When transformations are defined in the following sections, the algorithmic description sometimes contains an _order-preserving loop_ over a collection.
 Such a loop processes the occurrences in an order chosen by the service in such a way that $u_1$ is processed before $u_2$ whenever $u_1$ precedes $u_2$.
 Likewise, in an _order-preserving sequence_ $u_1,…,u_n$ we have $i<j$ whenever $u_i$ precedes $u_j$.

 A collection can be _stable-sorted_ by a list of expressions.
 In the stable-sorted collection an occurrence $u_1$ precedes $u_2$ if and only if either
-- $u_1$ precedes $u_2$ according to the rules of [OData-Protocol, section "System Query Option `$orderby`](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part1-protocol.html#SystemQueryOptionorderby) or
+- $u_1$ precedes $u_2$ according to the rules of [OData-Protocol, section "System Query Option `$orderby`]($$$OData-Protocol$$$#SystemQueryOptionorderby) or
 - these rules do not determine a precedence in either direction between $u_1$ and $u_2$ but $u_1$ preceded $u_2$ in the collection before the sort.

 Stable-sorting of an ordered collection produces another ordered collection.
 A stable-sort does not necessarily produce a total order, the sorted collection may still contain two occurrences whose relative order does not matter.
 The transformation [`orderby`](#Transformationorderby) performs a stable-sort.

 The output set of a [basic aggregation](#BasicAggregation) transformation can contain instances of an entity type without entity-id.
 After a [`concat`](#Transformationconcat) transformation, different occurrences of the same entity can differ in individual non-declared properties.
-To account for such cases, the definition of sameness given in [OData-URL, section "Equals"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#Equals) is refined here.
+To account for such cases, the definition of sameness given in [OData-URL 5.1.1.1.1](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#Equals) is refined here.
 Instances of structured types are _the same_ if
 - both are instances of complex types and both are null or both have the same structure and same values with null considered different from absent or
-- both are instances of entity types without entity-id (see [OData-Protocol, section "Transient Entities"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part1-protocol.html#TransientEntities)) and both are null or both have the same structure and same values with null considered different from absent (informally speaking, they are compared like complex instances) or
+- both are instances of entity types without entity-id (see [OData-Protocol 4.3](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part1-protocol.html#TransientEntities)) and both are null or both have the same structure and same values with null considered different from absent (informally speaking, they are compared like complex instances) or
-- (1) both are instances of the same entity type with the same entity-id (non-transient entities, see [OData-Protocol, section "Entity-Ids and Entity References"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part1-protocol.html#EntityIdsandEntityReferences)) and (2) the structural and navigation properties contained in both have the same values (for non-primitive properties the sameness of values is decided by a recursive invocation of this definition).
+- (1) both are instances of the same entity type with the same entity-id (non-transient entities, see [OData-Protocol 4.1](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part1-protocol.html#EntityIdsandEntityReferences)) and (2) the structural and navigation properties contained in both have the same values (for non-primitive properties the sameness of values is decided by a recursive invocation of this definition).
   - If this is fulfilled, the instances are called _complementary representations of the same non-transient entity_.
 If this case is encountered at some recursion level while the sameness of non-transient entities $u_1$ and $u_2$ is established, a merged representation of the entity $u_1=u_2$ exists that contains all properties of $u_1$ and $u_2$.
 But if the instances both occur in the last output set, services MUST represent each with its own structure in the response payload.
   - If the first condition is fulfilled but not the second, the instances are not the same and are called _contradictory representations of the same non-transient entity_. ([Example 103](#contradict) describes a use case for this.)